 Re: Weather

-pipbarber wrote: Mon Feb 12, 2024 6:05 pm We're having a rare hot spell, for this summer, in Melbourne.
+There would be those in the Wimmera who'd have to agree.pipbarber wrote: ↑Mon Feb 12, 2024 6:05 pm We're having a rare hot spell, for this summer, in Melbourne.
 35 today and tomorrow with a typical Melbourne change expected tomorrow night with temperatures dropping to 10C.
 But February is looking decidedly warmer than what we've had so far this season.
 I keep looking at the ocean temperature records, everyday now, it's like a standard whether check.
 I'm mildly concerned that it and other weird climate happenings might produce a hot autumn here, summer might simply be late for us.
 But who knows.

 Not wild about the heat, i have to say.